 Most Popular Brands for Hockey Helmets

-The major brands, Bauer, Reebok, CCM, Easton, dominate the helmet market.
-In recent years, outlier brands such as Cascade, Mission, Jofa, have been absorbed by the larger brands.
+The major brands in helmets are Bauer and CCM with Warrior being a distant 3rd.
+In recent years, outlier brands such as Cascade, Mission, Jofa, have been absorbed by the larger brands as well as bigger brands like Easton and Reebok.
 Mission recently re-debuted its helmet line, and although the brand is now primarily focused on roller hockey, it’s helmets are certified safe for ice hockey.

 Advanced Technology in Helmets